akshaali/Deep-Learning-/README.md

 # Deep-Learning-
-This repoository include my work on Deep Learning which I've learned from diffrent websites and cources .
+This repoository include my work on Deep Learning which I've learned from diffrent websites and courses .